Special Programs

 • Development of an Individualized Education Program (IEP)

-• Provision of appropriate services and accommodations
+• Provision of related services or accommodations

 VSVA staff strictly adheres to all provisions of the Family Educational Rights and Privacy Act (FERPA) regarding the confidentiality of student educational records and personally identifiable information.
 We are committed to protecting the privacy of student data in compliance with federal and Tennessee state laws.